Evolution of Information in Interactive Decision Making: A Case Study for Multi-Armed Bandits: Introduction

-\paragraph{Best arm identification.} Our problem formulation in \eqref{eq:reward_distribution}, modulo the specific Bayes setting $a^\star\sim \Unif([n])$, aligns with best arm identification in multi-armed bandits.
-Algorithms based on various principles such as UCB \citep{bubeck2011pure}, arm elimination \citep{audibert2010best}, or Thompson sampling \citep{russo2016simple}, have been proposed for best arm identification.
-In particular, the asymptotic complexity in the fixed confidence setting has been completely characterized in \citep{garivier2016optimal}, and progresses have also been made on the fixed budget setting \citep{carpentier2016tight,kato2022best,komiyama2022minimax}.
-The stopping rule used in our \cref{algo:main} is inspired by this body of work and relies on the sequential probability ratio test dating back to Wald \citep{wald1992sequential}.
+\paragraph{Best arm identification.} Our problem formulation in \eqref{eq:reward_distribution}, modulo the specific prior $\optarm\sim \Unif([n])$, aligns with best arm identification in multi-armed bandits.
+Algorithms based on various principles such as the frequentist method of UCB \citep{bubeck2011pure} and arm elimination \citep{audibert2010best} or the Bayesian method of knowledge gradient \citep{frazier2008knowledge} and Thompson sampling \citep{russo2016simple}, have been proposed for best arm identification.
+In particular, the asymptotic complexity in the fixed confidence setting has been completely characterized in \citep{garivier2016optimal}, and progress has also been made on the fixed budget setting \citep{carpentier2016tight,kato2022best,komiyama2022minimax}.
+The stopping rule used in our \cref{algo:main} is inspired by this body of work and relies on the sequential probability ratio test dating back to Wald \citep{wald1945sequential}.
+Under our problem formulation, it is also known that the ``median elimination algorithm'' in \citep{even2002pac,mannor2004sample} achieves the optimal sample complexity without the $\log n$ factor.
 However, most existing guarantees for best arm identification are inapplicable for small time horizons $t$ or when the error probability is $1-o(1)$.
 For example, although \citep{audibert2010best} established a lower bound of $\exp(-{(c+o(1))t\Delta^2}/{n})$ on the error probability specialized to our setting, the $o(1)$ factor becomes negligible only when $t \geq n^2 / \Delta^2$.
 As another example, the error probability upper bound $\exp(-(c+o(1))t/(H\log n))$ in the fixed budget setting of \citep{komiyama2022minimax}, with $H\asymp \frac{n}{\Delta^2}$ in our setting, has an extra $O(\log n)$ factor and requires a large $t\gg n^2$.
-In contrast, our work establishes the tight probability of success for small $t\le \frac{n}{\Delta^2}$ as well, and additionally identifies curious phase transitions in the mutual information behind the large error probabilities.
+Similar requirements for large $t$ are also present in the results of \citep{katz2020true,zhao2023revisiting,carpentier2016tight,karnin2013almost,atsidakou2022bayesian}.
+In contrast, our work establishes the tight probability of success for small $t\le \frac{n}{\Delta^2}$ as well, and identifies curious phase transitions in the mutual information behind the large error probabilities.

 \paragraph{Feedback communication and noisy computation.} The objectives of minimizing error probability and maximizing mutual information align closely with concepts from feedback communication, a classical topic in information theory \citep{burnavsev1980sequential, tatikonda2008capacity}.
 For instance, \citep{burnavsev1980sequential} established upper bounds on mutual information that reveal two distinct phases in interactive environments, which parallel the ``burn-in phase'' and ``learning phase'' in our problem.
 Although interactive decision making operates under a more constrained model than communication systems—learners can only pull one of $n$ arms rather than utilize an arbitrary encoder—the perspective in \citep{burnashev1976data} has proven valuable in addressing recent noisy computation challenges, such as noisy sorting \citep{wang2024noisy}, particularly for deriving converse results.
 However, unlike in feedback communication, our multi-armed bandit problem does not always exhibit linear growth in mutual information during the ``burn-in phase''.